arjun-menon/arjun-menon.github.io/fiction/endor/index.md

 places['Proxima Centauri'] = "the exosolar system that this story takes place.
 See Wikipedia on [Proxima Centauri](https://en.wikipedia.org/wiki/Proxima_Centauri)." places['Endor'] = "the planet this story takes place in.
 The name is taken from J.R.R.
 Tolkien's [Endor](https://tolkiengateway.net/wiki/Endor), which in LOTR lore is the Quenya name for Middle-earth. "
 }}
 The immortal eldil of Aeterna could cross dimensions, and visit our universe, and descend down to the planets, whenever they wished.
-Endor was a planet in the Proxima Centauri system that Rohan and Alethea had a long history with.
+Endor was a planet of Proxima Centauri (in the Alpha Centauri system) that Rohan and Alethea had a long history with.
 Endor had one giant Pangaea-like continent and several smaller island continents, and most of the land was covered in tropical rainforests, cities, towns, and other settlements.
 Elves, humans, dwarves, talking trees, and other creatures inhabited the land.
 Magic filled the air, and every creature used magic in some way.
 Wizards from all species invented new kinds of magic all the time, and traded in magical recipes, spells, and all sorts of magical objects.

 Alethea was sitting on a white couch with gold streaks patterns, in Rohan's living room.

 “How long do you think you’ll want to hang around this time?” asked Alethea.

 The eldil of Aeterna could go down as humans, or as elves, or as other creatures.
 If they went down as elves, they kept their memories and a full breadth of magical powers.
 But if they went down as humans, they would start with a blank state, with no memories.
 However, they still retained a faint connection to the beings in Aeterna, whom they could hear through soft whispering thoughts in their mind.
-When they went back to Aeterna, they remembered everything again, with the memory of their short human life added on.
+When they went back to Aeterna, they remembered everything again, with the memory of their short human life added on. {# todo change power #}

 “A hundred years or so,” said Rohan, waving his hands.